 Choose which sub-calendars to share

 This means that you could create a master Teamup Calendar with a set of sub-calendars for work and a set of sub-calendars for your personal life.
-Then, you can create unique calendar links to share your calendar with others; you choose which sub-calendars to include on each link.
+Then, you can share your calendar with others the way you want.

 We’ve been using the work and personal example, but there are many ways you could use this ability to provide customized access.
 Here are a few ideas:

 - Involved in a hobby?
 Create a sub-calendar for your hobby meetings and activities, and share only that sub-calendar with your hobby group using a customized shareable link.

-- Create a calendar link with only your main family sub-calendar for your children.
+- Create a secure calendar link with only your main family calendar for your children.

 Set the permission level for each sub-calendar